-The scheme enables workers to qualify for long service leave based on their service to the industry rather than service with the same employer.
-Workers can therefore work for any number of employers.
-The portability will also extend across state borders under the National Reciprocal Agreement, once approved.
+The Scheme enables workers to qualify for long service leave based on their service with the construction industry rather than service with the one employer.
+The portability extends across state borders under the National Reciprocal Agreement.

-If you are an employer, you will need to register with NT Build within one month of commencing to employ eligible construction workers in the Northern Territory.
+Employers are required to register with NT Build within one month of employing a registered construction worker.

 Post registration reporting and obligations

-Once a worker has been registered, employers will be required to:
+Once a worker is registered, employers are required to:

 - Keep adequate records to account for any eligible workers employed;

-- Complete an employer return twice a year advising NT Build of the number of days worked by all registered employees and any other information required by NT Build.
+- Complete an employer return twice a year advising NT Build of the number of days worked by each of their registered employees and any other information required by NT Build.